Nuneess/Nuneess/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C#,JavaScript,HTML and CSS.
-- 🤔 I’m looking for help with Python
+- 🤔 I’m looking for help with JavaScript.

 ### Languages and Tools